srikanthjg/Clutterless/examples/README.md

 ### Configuration Steps

-1. Click the LLM Tab Grouper extension icon in Chrome
+1. Click the Clutterless extension icon in Chrome
 2. Click "Configure" button
 3. Select your preferred provider
 4. Enter your credentials based on the examples below